Rodrigo y Gabriela

 Rodrigo y Gabriela (/es/, "Rodrigo and Gabriela") are a Mexican acoustic guitar duo featuring musicians Rodrigo Sánchez and Gabriela Quintero.
-Residing in Mexico City, they began their career in Dublin, Ireland, where they played for the first eight-years of their career as a duo.
+Residing in Mexico City, they began their career in Dublin, Ireland, where they played for the first eight years of their career as a duo.
 Their music consists largely of instrumental duets on the flamenco guitar, with a musical style influenced by a number of genres including nuevo flamenco, rock, and heavy metal.

 They have released numerous studio albums, including Mettavolution in 2020 which won a Grammy Award for the Best Contemporary Instrumental Album at the 62nd Annual Grammy Awards.
 Their most recent album, In Between Thoughts…A New World, was released in April 2023.
 They have toured internationally and performed at venues that include Red Rocks Amphitheatre and for President Barack Obama at The White House.

 Career

 Origins

 Rodrigo Sánchez (born 9 January 1974) and Gabriela Quintero (born 11 June 1973) grew up in middle-class families in Mexico City.
 Their parents listened to flamenco, jazz, and rock music, and they both enjoyed heavy metal bands like Metallica, which later proved influential to Rodrigo and Gabriela.

-Sànchez and Quintero met at the age of 15, at 'la casa de la cultura' (house of culture) in Mexico City, where Sànchez's brother was the director.
-Quintero was in a drama class and at the suggestion of Sànchez brother, he met up with her.
-She remembers "this 15-year-old boy there, dressed in a black ... with messy hair.
+Sánchez and Quintero met at the age of 15, at 'la casa de la cultura' (house of culture) in Mexico City, where Sánchez's brother was the director.
+Quintero was in a drama class and at the suggestion of Sánchez brother, he met up with her.
+She remembers "this 15-year-old boy there, dressed in all black ... with messy hair.
 Yet he was different to the other metal-heads his age: he seemed very serious and didn't drink or smoke".
 The two bonded over their interest in music and they soon became a couple.

-1993-2001; Tierra Ácida
+1993–2001; Tierra Ácida

 In the early 1990s, Sánchez formed a heavy metal band called Tierra Ácida (Acid Earth) with his brother.
 Quintero joined them in 1993 "as they couldn't get a guitarist who would please Rodrigo".
 When a record deal for the band fell through in 1997, Sánchez and Quintero left Mexico City for the resort town of Ixtapa on the Pacific coast of Mexico.
 They played in beach-side bars and hotels for nine months where "we wanted to play a different kind of music, something we could make as our own".

 Sánchez and Quintero dated for many years before ending their relationship (but not their musical partnership) in 2012.
 "We're now better friends by far," said Quintero.
 "We no longer behave like 15-year-olds and it's allowed us to grow up."